 At the server, it gets processed and checked for spam.
 The Gmail server checks if my email contains legitimate information and is not a virus or a spam message.

-Once the server okays it, the email is delivered to your Gmail inbox.
+Once the server okays it, the email is delivered to your Gmail inbox, generally referred to as ‘subscriber inboxes’.
 This is called email deliverability.

 This is how you can visualize the whole process